daanrutten/express-requesthandler/README.md

     // This is a GET route which gets its parameters from the query parameters
     @get()
     public static someRoute1(param1: string, param2: number): void {
+        // Throw an ExpressError to set the status code of the response throw new ExpressError("Not found", 404);
     }

     // This is a POST route which gets its parameters from either the query parameters or the body